wencheung/css-grid-to-do/README.md

 # Mastering CSS Grid! - TO DO

 ## Goal
-Use the grid below as a model of how to structure your `index.html` page.
+Use the image below as a model of how to structure your `index.html` page.

 ![profile grid](profile-grid.png)